shinra-electric/Apps/README.md

-# Apps
+# Forked Third-party Apps
-A collection of apps for macOS and/or iOS.
+A collection of apps that I have forked in order to update them or so they will build on macOS/iOS

 ## Utilities